Alf prepares to start the demonstration while

 operated grinding wheel motor which

-will be fitted with a miniature
+fitted with a miniature

 carborunum grinding wheel disc.